klingtnet/master-thesis/doc/content.md

 \end{figure}

 MIDI messages are divided in two categories, *channel* and *system* messages.
-Only the latter ones contain musical control information and are therefore of interest for this thesis.
+Only the latter ones contain musical control information and therefore are of interest for this thesis.
-\Cref{fig:midi-classification} illustrates the classification.
+\Cref{fig:midi-classification} illustrates the classification, status byte values are shown as edge labels where \texttt{x} symbolizes don't care.
-*Channel Mode Messages* define the instrument's response to Voice Messages \cite[p.\~36]{MIDI10}, i.a. listen on all channels (omni mode), or switch between mono- and polyphonic mode (multiple simultaenous voices).
+*Channel Mode Messages* define the instrument's response to Voice Messages cite[p.~36]{MIDI10}, i.a. listen on all channels (omni mode), or switch between mono- and polyphonic mode (multiple simultaenous voices).

 \begin{figure}